Zora Neale Hurston: Patronage and support

 When foundation grants ended during the Great Depression, Hurston and her friend Langston Hughes both relied on the patronage of philanthropist Charlotte Osgood Mason, a white literary patron.
 During the 1930s, Hurston was a resident of Westfield, New Jersey, a suburb of New York, where her friend Hughes was among her neighbors.

-Academic institutions
+Academic appointments

-In 1934, Hurston established a school of dramatic arts "based on pure Negro expression" at Bethune-Cookman University (at the time, Bethune-Cookman College), a historically black college in Daytona Beach, Florida.
+In 1934, Hurston established a school of dramatic arts "based on pure Negro expression" at Bethune-Cookman College, a historically black college in Daytona Beach, Florida later to be known as Bethune-Cookman University.
 In 1956, Hurston received the Bethune-Cookman College Award for Education and Human Relations in recognition of her achievements.
 The English Department at Bethune-Cookman College remains dedicated to preserving her cultural legacy.